-- Due 9 PM, January 12th, via Moodle. - You are free to collaborate on all of the problems, subject to the collaboration policy stated in the syllabus. - If you have trouble with this homework, it may be an indication that you should drop the class. - You should submit all code used in the homework.
-We ask that you use Python 3 and sklearn version 0.18 for your code, and that you comment your code such that the TAs can follow along and run it without any issues.
+- Due 9 PM, January 16th. - Note: both the moodle submission AND Gradescope submissions must be submitted by the deadline - You are free to collaborate on all of the problems, subject to the collaboration policy stated in the syllabus. - If you have trouble with this homework, it may be an indication that you should drop the class. - You should submit all code used in the homework.
+We ask that you use Python 3 and sklearn version ≥0.18 for your code, and that you comment your code such that the TAs can follow along and run it without any issues.